 Conversational (level 5) - THIS LEVEL WILL BE CONFIRMED SHORTLY

 Not sure which level you want?
 Use the ELP self-assessment grid to identify your level of competence.

 Greeting: "Buongiorno" (good morning - formal)

 Counting: uno, due, tre, quattro, cinque...

 Useful phrase: "Vuoi ballare con me?" (informal) - (Would you like to dance with me?)

-Interesting point: Since roman times it is well known that "Tutte le strade portano a Roma" (All roads lead to Rome).
-Meaning that there are many ways to accomplish a goal.
+Interesting points: Since Roman times it is well known that "Tutte le strade portano a Roma" (All roads lead to Rome).
+Which means, essentially that there are many different ways to accomplish a goal.